mindshade/ssb-laboratory/README.md

 - Clone this repo.

+## Rationale

+ssb-laboratory was created to enable exploratory testing in the SSB ecosystem of plugins tools.
+At the heart there is a command line interface which is used to control the experiments.

+Docker is used to provide a quick scratch environment which is reset each time it exits.

+The source code and scripts are mounted inside the containers to enable rapid changes of code (on the host) which is then directly reflected inside all running containers.

+A typical workflow is to start number of containers and then start the cli inside them.
+Try something, modify the code on the host and restart the cli inside the containers to test the modification stuff.

+Add your own cli commands to `src/commands` and your own SSB plugins to `src/plugins` (experiment plugins need to be registered in `src/util/server.js`).

+## Notes on the usage of Docker

+The Docker image `ssb-node` needs only be rebuilt if package.json is changed, or if the dockerfile is modified.
+The `yarn` cache and `node_modules` are mounted as docker volumes to save time and avoid having to rebuild `node_modules`.

+When you need to reset the laboratory, just exit the docker containers and spin up a few new ones.
+All SSB state, like keys, databases etc are stored only in the container and is destroyed when the container exits.

 ## Starting a laboratory ssb-node

 First build the base container.
 This builds the node modules, which takes a little while.
 Good thing is that this build